tars-06/Ping-Pong-Game/README.md

 - Raylib library installed in C Drive
 ## Installation

-Although I have included the final executable file main.exe, if you want to build it by yourself you can do so by following steps-
+Although I have included the final executable file main.exe, if you want to build it by yourself you can do so by the following steps-

 1. Clone the repository:
 ```shell